chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 * Removing Chocolatey packages
 * Configuring Chocolatey package repositories with Puppet
-* Setting up your workstation for Chocolatey packaging (best tools to use)
 * Preparing Chocolatey for internal use
-* Setting up package repositories (e.g Nexus)
 * Self Service Management of Package Installations
 * Synchronizing traditionally installed applications with Chocolatey Packages
-* Complete visibility of package installations using Chocolatey Central Management
 * Hands-on advice and best practices from Chocolatey and Puppet experts

 @ulend